LewisScally/doks-1/content/docs/prologue/introduction.md

 *   Secure

+*

+*   Ability for participants to raise their hand to speak

+## Features For Business

+All features you see can be turned on or off, ability to mute all participants, enable ability to kick participant, enable guests or only allowed approved access via email and password login.

-*   Can be payment gated
+Can be payment gated

 *   Can have user access controls